-The first step in determining whether to file bankruptcy is to analyze your entire financial situation.
-Filing bankruptcy is not just about getting rid of debts.
+The first step in determining whether to file for bankruptcy is to analyze your entire financial situation.
+Filing for bankruptcy is not just about getting rid of debts.
 A bankruptcy case can impact other financial areas.
-For instance, filing bankruptcy under Chapter 13 impacts your disposable income for several years, as you are required to commit to a three-year to a five-year bankruptcy repayment plan.
+For instance, filing for bankruptcy under Chapter 13 impacts your disposable income for several years, as you are required to commit to a three-year to a five-year bankruptcy repayment plan.

-Therefore, before you decide whether to file bankruptcy, you need to carefully consider how filing bankruptcy impacts all areas of your finances.
-Filing bankruptcy gets rid of debts, but does it put any of your property at risk of being sold by a Chapter 7 trustee?
-Does filing bankruptcy resolve your main financial problem?
+Therefore, before you decide whether to file for bankruptcy, you need to carefully consider how filing for bankruptcy impacts all areas of your finances.
+Filing for bankruptcy gets rid of debts, but does it put any of your property at risk of being sold by a Chapter 7 trustee?
+Does filing for bankruptcy resolve your main financial problem?
 If your debt problem is recent income tax debt, filing Chapter 7 may not help because this debt is non-dischargeable (cannot be forgiven in bankruptcy).

 During a bankruptcy consultation, we review your entire financial situation.
 We analyze the types of debts you owe, as well as your income, expenses, and property.
-We determine how filing a bankruptcy impacts your overall financial wellbeing.
+We determine how filing a bankruptcy impacts your overall financial well-being.

 We then compare the various debt relief options available to determine which option is best for you.
 Each debt relief option has pros and cons, including bankruptcy.
 The key is to determine which option gives you the best results with the least risk of negative consequences.

-Some important matters we consider when deciding if you should file bankruptcy include, but are not limited to:
+Some important matters we consider when deciding if you should file for bankruptcy include, but are not limited to:

 - Do you qualify for Chapter 7 or Chapter 13?